Save

 tests.

-It will of course be realised that the above has been given by
+It will of course be realised that the above has been given

-derivatives including "comprises" and "comprise" include each
+its derivatives including "comprises" and "comprise" include

-one or more further integers.
+inclusion of one or more further integers.

-Reference throughout this specification to "one embodiment" or
+Reference throughout this specification to "one embodiment"

-characteristic described in connection with the embodiment is
+structure, or characteristic described in connection with

-Thus, the appearance of the phrases "in one embodiment" or "in
+present invention.
+Thus, the appearance of the phrases "in

-an embodiment" in various places throughout this specification
+one embodiment" or "in an embodiment" in various places

-are not necessarily all referring to the same embodiment.
+referring to the same embodiment.
+Furthermore, the

-Furthermore, the particular features, structures, or
+particular features, structures, or characteristics may be

 WO2005005817